-The parties must submit courtesy copies of all these submissions to chambers.
+The parties must submit to chambers courtesy copies of all pretrial submissions by the close of business on the date they are due.

-7. Final Pretrial Conference: April 16, 2013 at 4:00 p.m.
+7. Final Pretrial Conference: May 2, 2013, at 4:00 p.m.

 Lead counsel for each party must appear in person.
 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.